-7.2.3.
-Emerging pathogens
+7.2.3 Emerging pathogens

-Improvement of traditional culture techniques, introduction of matrix-assisted laser desorption/ionisation time-of-flight (MALDI-TOF) mass spectrometry (MS) (see Chapter 7.6.2) and molecular techniques, and finally development of laboratory automation (see Chapter 7.4.3) have considerably improved the efficacy and accuracy of microbial detection and identification from urine specimens.
-Indeed, implementation of MALDI-TOF MS, prolonged incubation up to 48h, use of anaerobic or 5 to 10 % CO2 atmosphere have enlarged the number of identifiable bacteria from urine samples.
-Examples of organisms with fastidious growth requirements include Aerococcus spp, Actinotignum schaalii, and Alloscardovia omnicolens [50, 51, 52, 53, 54, 55].
+Improvement of traditional culture techniques, introduction of matrix-assisted laser desorption/ionisation time-of-flight (MALDI-TOF) mass spectrometry (MS) (see Section 7.6.2) and molecular techniques, and finally development of laboratory automation (see Section 7.4.3) have considerably improved the efficacy and accuracy of microbial detection and identification from urine specimens.
+Indeed, implementation of MALDI-TOF MS, prolonged incubation up to 48 h, use of anaerobic or 5-10 % CO2 atmosphere have enlarged the number of identifiable bacteria from urine samples.
+Examples of organisms with fastidious growth requirements include Aerococcus spp, A. schaalii, and Alloscardovia omnicolens [50-55].

-The role of Aerococcus spp. (especially A. urinae) and Actinotignum schaalii in urinary tract infections is nowadays well established, being considered as class II secondary pathogens (see Table 7-3).
-These species are more commonly isolated in elderly patients with underlying urological diseases, e.g., urgency urinary incontinence, over-active bladder, prostate or bladder cancer, or benign prostatic hyperplasia [56, 57, 58].
-However, while A. urinae has been isolated from both female and male elderly patients [55], A. schaalii is more frequently cultured from male patients and can also be isolated from young children [52].
+The role of Aerococcus spp. (especially A. urinae) and A. schaalii in urinary tract infections is nowadays well established, being considered as class II secondary pathogens (see Table 33).
+These species are more commonly isolated in elderly patients with underlying urological diseases, e.g., urgency urinary incontinence, over-active bladder, prostate or bladder cancer, or benign prostatic hyperplasia [56-58].
+However, while A. urinae has been isolated from